Dontlikeouy/RunningDots/README.md

+# RunningDots
-# RunningDots -This is an application that can light certain LEDs via Bluetooth on an arduino
+This is an application that can light certain LEDs via Bluetooth on an arduino